SnoringCatGames/scaffolder/README.md

 > **NOTE:** _Consider this a **pre-alpha** release._
 > -   This framework still has many rough edges, is still changing a lot, and is possibly a lot more inflexible than you would want (it makes a lot of assumptions about how you've structured your app).
-> -   See the `Still not working?` section of [getting set up](./docs/getting_set_up.md) for more context into how difficult this may be for you to use.
+> -   See the [Still not working?](./docs/getting_set_up.md#still-not-working) docs for more context into how difficult this may be for you to use.

 --------